moabe84/solvation_free_energy/README.md

 # Project Discription

-In this project the aim is to develop machine learning (ML) models to predict the solvation free energy of small drug molecules.
+In this project the aim is to develop regression machine learning (ML) models to predict the solvation free energy of small drug molecules.
 The ML models are trained on a data set obtained from high level DFT calculations.

 **Step 1: Data Collection**